xabra/rust_language_reference/Rust Cheatsheet.md

 }
 ```

-A loop can have a return value given by the value of the expression aftfollowing the `break` statement
+A loop can have a return value given by the value of the expression following the `break` statement

 ```rust
 let result = loop {